About

 After graduate school, Dylan took a job as a professor in upstate New York for several years.
 But as interest from friends and acquaintances grew, Dylan began devoting increased time to building furniture and guitars by hand; eventually taking up woodworking full time.
 Seeking to expand his knowledge and repertoire, Dylan is continually pursuing new avenues of woodwork.
 From furniture and guitars to caskets and urns, Dylan has found that each form of woodwork informs and compliments the methods and designs of the others, while keeping the work exciting and vital.

-After much time away, Dylan and his family were drawn back home to Santa Fe in 2012.
+Dylan and his family were drawn back home to Santa Fe in 2012.
 Soon after returning, Dylan became the instructor for the newly founded woodworking club at St. John's College, introducing a new generation of woodworkers to the beauty and traditions of the craft.

 In October of 2017, working in conjunction with Shop Architects of NYC, Dylan completed a large commission of custom display furniture for the modern art museum: Site Santa Fe.
 The remodel of Site Santa Fe won the 2018 American Architecture Award in the category of Museums and Cultural Buildings.